PrivPy: Enabling Scalable and General Privacy-Preserving Machine Learning: Conclusion and Future Work

-To argue the security of the multiplication PO protocol, we define functionality $\mathcal{F}_{mult}$ in the ideal model, and prove that it is indistinguishable from the real protocol by constructing efficient simulators.
+To argue the security of the fixed-point multiplication protocol, we define functionality $\mathcal{F}_{mult}$ in the ideal model, and prove that it is indistinguishable from the real protocol by constructing efficient simulators.